How to Use an Eyeshadow Transition Shade for a Seamless LookDecember 29, 2022

 “Not at all, but using a transition shade does make things a whole lot easier,” says Hatcher.
 She explains that without a transition shade, you’re going to have to spend a lot of time blending to create a seamless gradient between your eyeshadow colors.
 “Transition shades cut down on the amount of blending you have to do.”

-According to Sanders, a transitional shade should be applied using a soft, fluffy eyeshadow brush and placed where two eyeshadow shades are going to meet (usually, this is the crease area).
+According to Sanders, a transition shade should be applied using a soft, fluffy eyeshadow brush and placed where two eyeshadow shades meet (usually, this is the crease area).
 Hatcher adds that she likes to use small circular motions to apply a transition shade and then blend it out until you can no longer see where one color ends and the other begins.

-What Are Common Mistakes Made When Applying a Transition Shade and How Do You Fix Them?
+Common Mistakes Made When Applying a Transition Shade — and How Do You Fix Them

 “The most common mistake I see is someone putting a transition shade all over the eyelid first and then beginning to build color,” explains Hatcher.
 “The problem with this is that a transitional shade is going to be a little bit lighter than deeper shadows, and if you put that down first, it will cut down the intensity of any shadow you put over it.
 So, remember to use an eyeshadow primer to even out the lid first, then use your transition shade just in the areas where it is needed.”
 Need an eyeshadow primer recommendation?
 We love the Urban Decay Eyeshadow Primer Potion for its ability to keep your eyeshadow crease-free and vibrant all day.